Milos Kerkez transfer news: Liverpool close to agreeing £40m deal for Bournemouth defender

 Milos Kerkez is understood to be keen on a move to Liverpool; personal terms are not expected to be a problem; Liverpool were confident about signing the left-back; the 21-year-old signed for Bournemouth in the summer of 2023 from AZ Alkmaar

-Liverpool are close to agreeing a deal for Bournemouth left-back Milos Kerkez worth around £40m.
+Liverpool have agreed a fee with Bournemouth for Milos Kerkez worth in the region of £40m.

+There are other aspects of the deal still to be finalised but the clubs are close to a full agreement and Kerkez is ready to travel to Merseyside once everything has been sorted.

 - Transfer Centre LIVE! | Liverpool news & transfers🔴